 - further develop its capacity to defend against the threat of chemical, biological, radiological and nuclear weapons;

-- enhance its collective capacity to contribute to the fight against terrorism, including through improved threat analysis, consultations with partners, and the development of appropriate military capabilities, including helping to train partner forces to fight terrorism themselves;
+- enhance its collective capacity to contribute to the fight against terrorism, including through improved threat analysis, consultations with partners, and the development of appropriate military capabilities, such as helping to train partner forces to fight terrorism themselves;

 - ensure that NATO assesses the security impact of emerging technologies for inclusion in military planning;

 - continue to review its overall posture in deterring and defending against the full range of threats to the Alliance, taking into account changes to the evolving international security environment.

 The Allies provided Political Guidance for Defence Planning in 2019 that further refined the overarching aims and objectives of the 2010 Strategic Concept.
 This guidance established expectations for what the Alliance should be able to do in broad quantitative and qualitative terms, especially in the prevailing geo-strategic security environment.
 By setting related priorities, this guidance mandates the delivery of the required capabilities through the NATO Defence Planning Process.
 It will be reviewed in 2023.

 NATO Defence Planning Process

-The NATO Defence Planning Process (NDPP) aims to harmonise national and Alliance defence planning activities can be harmonised to meet agreed targets in the most effective way.
+The NATO Defence Planning Process (NDPP) provides a framework within which national and Alliance defence planning activities can be harmonised to meet agreed targets in the most effective way.
 It is the primary means to facilitate the identification, development and delivery of NATO’s present and future capability requirements.
-By setting targets for implementation by Allies, either individually or, where appropriate, collectively, NDPP guides national, multinational and collective capability development and delivery.
+By setting targets for implementation by Allies, either individually or, where appropriate, collectively, the NDPP guides national, multinational and collective capability development and delivery.

-By participating in the NATO Defence Planning Process, Allies can harmonise their national defence plans with those of NATO without compromising their national sovereignty.
-This helps Allies identify, develop and deliver a fair share of the overall forces and capabilities needed for the Alliance to be able to undertake its full range of missions.
+Allies participate in the NDPP as independent states, coordinating their national defence plans with those of NATO without compromising their national sovereignty.
+This process helps each Ally determine and contribute a fair share of the overall forces and capabilities needed for the Alliance to be able to undertake its full range of missions.